 It’s the most successful technology of its kind in the market and behind high-quality still and video captures modes in DSCs, DSLRs, smartphones and video cameras by major brands.

-It applies different processing to each pixel of each video frame to pull out hidden detail in shadows and highlights while preserving colors, local contrast and natural appearance.
+It dynamically applies different processing to each pixel of each video frame to pull out hidden detail in shadows and highlights while preserving colors, local contrast and natural appearance.

 In the image above, iridix applies pixel-by-pixel tone curve adjustment automatically to pull out detail simultaneously from shadows and highlights while leaving midtones untouched.
 The image on the right matches closely the real appearance of the scene.